Learning logic programs by combining programs: Problem Setting

 \begin{definition}[\textbf{Optimal solution}] Given an input tuple $(E^+, E^-, B, \mathcal{H}, C)$, a hypothesis $h \in \mathcal{H}_{C}$ is \emph{optimal} when (i) $h$ is a solution, and (ii) $\forall h' \in \mathcal{H}_{C}$, where $h'$ is a solution, $cost(h) \leq cost(h')$. \end{definition}

 In this paper, our cost function is the number of literals in a hypothesis.

-\paragraph{Constraints.} The goal of a LFF learner is to learn hypothesis constraints from failed hypotheses. \citet{popper} introduce hypothesis constraints based on subsumption \cite{plotkin:thesis}.
+\paragraph{Constraints.} The goal of a LFF learner is to learn hypothesis constraints from failed hypotheses.
+Cropper and Morel \cite{popper} introduce hypothesis constraints based on subsumption \cite{plotkin:thesis}.
 A clause $c_1$ \emph{subsumes} a clause $c_2$ ($c_1 \preceq c_2$) if and only if there exists a substitution $\theta$ such that $c_1\theta \subseteq c_2$.
-A clausal theory $t_1$ subsumes a clausal theory $t_2$ ($t_1 \preceq t_2$) if and only if $\forall c_2 \in t_2, \exists c_1 \in t_1$ such that $c_1$ subsumes $c_2$.
-A clausal theory $t_1$ is a \emph{specialisation} of a clausal theory $t_2$ if and only if $t_2 \preceq t_1$.
-A clausal theory $t_1$ is a \emph{generalisation} of a clausal theory $t_2$ if and only if $t_1 \preceq t_2$.
+A definite theory $t_1$ subsumes a definite theory $t_2$ ($t_1 \preceq t_2$) if and only if $\forall c_2 \in t_2, \exists c_1 \in t_1$ such that $c_1$ subsumes $c_2$.
+A definite theory $t_1$ is a \emph{specialisation} of a definite theory $t_2$ if and only if $t_2 \preceq t_1$.
+A definite theory $t_1$ is a \emph{generalisation} of a definite theory $t_2$ if and only if $t_1 \preceq t_2$.
 A \emph{specialisation} constraint prunes specialisations of a hypothesis.
 A \emph{generalisation} constraint prunes generalisations of a hypothesis.